 Known for its lighthouse, stunning ocean views, and octopus-shaped Sitka spruce, Cape Meares State Scenic Viewpoint is a must-see when driving the Three Capes Scenic Loop.

 From the park’s many viewpoints, you might spot migrating gray whales or other marine mammals such as sea lions, dolphins, and porpoise.
-During our Whale Watch Week programing during December and Spring Break, volunteers are stationed here to help visitors spot migrating whales.
-No matter what time of year you visit, binoculars are a must.
+During our Whale Watch Week programing in December and Spring Break, volunteers are stationed here to help visitors spot migrating whales.
+No matter what time of year you visit, binoculars are a must!

 From April through July, the steep cliffs and offshore rocks are nesting sites for thousands of seabirds, including common murres, pelagic and Brandt’s cormorants and pigeon guillemots.
 Peregrine falcons occasionally nest on the cliffs in the spring.

 While here, be sure to take the 0.1-mile path from the main parking lot to the unusually shaped “Octopus Tree,” named for its thick, sprawling limbs.
 From a turnoff at the park entrance, a 0.8-mile trail heads north through a forest of old growth spruce that's part of a National Wildlife Refuge.
 Take the .25-mile spur trail to the largest Sitka spruce tree in Oregon.

 Cape Meares Lighthouse may be the shortest on the Oregon coast, but it features an impressive, kerosene-powered lens.
 First lit on Jan.
 1, 1890, the first order Fresnel lens was one of the most powerful and largest of its day.
 Mariners could spot the distinctive red-and-white flashes from more than 21 miles away.